redpanda-data/connect/website/docs/components/outputs/amqp_0_9.md

 TLS is automatic when connecting to an `amqps` URL, but custom settings can be enabled in the `tls` section.

-The fields 'exchange',  'key' and 'type' can be dynamically set using function interpolations described [here](/docs/configuration/interpolation#bloblang-queries).
+The fields 'key', 'exchange' and 'type' can be dynamically set using function interpolations described [here](/docs/configuration/interpolation#bloblang-queries).

 ## Fields